Office of Articulation, Transfer, and Prior Learning Articulation Agreement Process

 i.
 When both Tri-C and the partner institution have given final approval, ATPL will route the document for signatures from both institutions.

 j.
-When finalized, ATPL will post the signed fully executed agreement on the Tri-C Transfer Center website and will notify appropriate deans, program managers, involved faculty, and counseling contacts.
+When finalized, ATPL will post the signed fully executed agreement on the partner website and will notify appropriate deans, program managers, involved faculty, and counseling contacts.

 The typical timeframe to develop an articulation agreement: